-Antonio Giordano, MD, PhD is an oncologist and the founder and president of the Sbarro Health Research Organization and director of the Sbarro Institute for Cancer Research and Molecular Medicine at Temple University in Philadelphia, Pennsylvania.
-He works on molecular therapeutics, and also studies the connections between obesity and cancer.
+Antonio Giordano, MD, PhD, is an oncologist and geneticist, as well as founder and president of the Sbarro Health Research Organization and director of the Sbarro Institute for Cancer Research and Molecular Medicine at Temple University in Philadelphia, Pennsylvania.
+He works on molecular therapeutics and also studies the connections between obesity and cancer.

-Giordano grew up in Naples, Italy, where his father, Giovanni Giacomo Giordano, was an oncologist and a pathologist at the National Cancer Institute of Naples and a professor at the University of Naples.
-Antonio Giordano decided to branch out and start a research career more oriented to genetics applied to pathology.
-Early on, while following his father's research, he became interested in the link between the environment and the effect of toxic waste with the increasing cancer rates in the Campania region in Italy.
+Antonio Giordano grew up in Naples, Italy, where his father, Giovan Giacomo Giordano, was an oncologist and pathologist at the National Cancer Institute of Naples and a professor at the University of Naples.
+Giordano decided to branch out and start a career in research that was more oriented towards genetics applied to pathology.
+Early on, while following his father's research, he became interested in the link between the effect of toxic waste on the environment and the increasing cancer rates in the Campania region in Italy.

-Dr. Giordano has received the Irving J. Selikoff Award for Cancer Research, the Rotary International Award, Lions Club Napoli-Europa.
-He has also received the title of Knight by the President of the Republic of Italy.
-At the 25th anniversary of the National Organization of Italian American Women, he was awarded the Cross of Merit Melitense, an honor of the Sovereign Military Order of Malta, from Dr. Riccardo Mastrangeli, Knight of Magistral Grace of the Order of Malta.
+Antonio Giordano is the recipient of the Irving J. Selikoff Award for Cancer Research, the Rotary International Award, and Lions Club Napoli-Europa.
+He has also received the title of Knight of the Republic and Commander of the Order of Merit of the Italian Republic.
+At the 25th anniversary of the National Organization of Italian American Women, he was awarded the Cross of Merit Melitense, an honor of the Sovereign Military Order of Malta.